Richard Webber

-Richard Webber, M.D., F.A.C.S is a fictional character from the ABC medical drama television series Grey's Anatomy.
-The character was created by Shonda Rhimes and is portrayed by actor James Pickens Jr. since the start of the show in 2005.
-At the beginning of the show, he is the Chief of Surgery at Seattle Grace Mercy West Hospital for 12 years.
-In season 6, he has to resign his position as chief and is briefly replaced by Derek Shepherd (Patrick Dempsey).
-Webber takes his position back as chief in season 7 but eventually resigns again in season 8 in order to protect Meredith Grey (Ellen Pompeo).
-He goes back to being General Surgery attending, although all the staff still calls him "Chief" due to his history.
-Later, Richard accepts to become the head of the residency program mentoring the residents.
-In season 17 Richard is appointed Chief of Chiefs of the Catherine Fox foundation.
+Richard Webber, M.D., Ph.D., F.A.C.S., is a fictional character from the ABC medical drama television series Grey's Anatomy.
+The character was created by Shonda Rhimes and is portrayed by actor James Pickens Jr. since the series' inception in 2005.
+Webber serves as the Chief of Surgery at Seattle Grace Mercy West Hospital (initially Seattle Grace) for 12 years, playing a significant role in shaping the hospital's dynamics.
+In season 6, Webber is forced to resign from his position due to his struggles with alcoholism and is temporarily replaced by Derek Shepherd (Patrick Dempsey).
+He later reclaims the role of chief in Season 7 but resigns again in Season 8 to protect Meredith Grey (Ellen Pompeo) from the consequences of a major clinical trial violation.
+Despite stepping down, Webber continues as a General Surgery attending, where his experience and legacy still earn him the respectful title of "Chief" from his colleagues.